 Opt to go it alone.
 You can create your own website and market your feet through social media or post listings on free marketplace sites like Craigslist.
 This gives you more freedom to run your operation as you see fit, but it can be hard to gain customers and may not be as secure.

 Take the fast train.
 Joining a free foot pic platform like Instafeet takes the guesswork out of much of the process.
-Though sites like these generally take a commission out of your earnings, they provide protection and security while handling all the transactions for you.
+Though sites like these generally take a commission out of your earnings, they provide protection and security while handling all the transactions for you with potential buyers.

 You could also, theoretically, try to become a real foot model with an agency.
 However, we’re assuming you’re not in the market for a major career change.
 Since the road to becoming a professional foot model typically requires professional level photos, takes a long time to book a meeting and sign with a company who may or may not find work for you, and generally requires much more effort, we’re going to focus on the first two options.